Net Carbs: Everything You Need to KnowArticle posted in: Keto Friendly

 Net carbs still sound confusing?
 Let us explain:

 Net carbs (also known as digestible carbs) are broken down into simple sugars and absorbed into the blood stream, according Healthline.
-Fiber and sugar alcohols are processed differently, though, so when calculating net carbs, we subtract those numbers out to get a better idea of what the body typically absorbs.
+Fiber and erythritol are processed differently, though, so when calculating net carbs, we subtract those numbers out to get a better idea of what the body typically absorbs.
 Here’s an example: Half of a medium avocado contains 8 grams of carbohydrates.
 When we subtract the dietary fiber (6 grams), we get the net carbs: 2.

 Here are some additional things to note when following our Keto-Friendly plan:

 - Meats, fish, and some cheeses contain zero net carbs.
 Virtually, all other foods—including many non-starchy veggies—have some net carbs.
 Limit your intake to three servings of non-starchy vegetables a day (not five as the regular South Beach meal plan recommends).
 To note: Three servings of non-starchy veggies is equivalent to 3 cups.

 - Because most fruit contains high amounts of sugar (carbs!), fruits are extremely limited on our Keto-Friendly plan.
 For example, according to the U.S. Food and Drug Administration (FDA), just 3/4 cup of grapes contains 23 grams of carbs.
 One medium-size banana: 30 grams.

 - Your goal, on the Keto-Friendly South Beach Diet, is to keep your body’s carb intake at a healthy minimum, which means all carbs—even good carbs like beans, legumes and whole grains—should be restricted to what’s already included in Keto-Friendly South Beach meals.